allanfm0/screen-sound.github/README.md

 - Organizing the project:
     - We apply the ScreenSound.Models namespace to the Album, Band and Musica classes, separating their files in the Models folder.
     - We applied the Banda and Album classes in the Program.cs file, making our application more object-oriented.
 A highlight is the encapsulation of notes as part of a band, making the code cleaner and easier to maintain in the future.
+- Assessment class:
+    - visibility modified by the internal and public reserved words.
+Internal classes can only be seen inside a project.
+Public classes are seen by any project that references them.
+    - A method does not access information from the objects of the class where it is declared, it can be indicated as static.
+Just use the static keyword in your signature.
+And to be invoked, we use the model Tipo.MetodoEstatico().
+Examples of static methods that we've been using since the first courses: Console.WriteLine(), int.Parse(), Thread.Sleep(), Console.Clear(), among others.
+    -